AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ManyBodyWavefunctions.md

    \frac{1}{\sqrt{2}}\left(\ket{\text{Left}}\pm \ket{\text{Right}}\right).
  $$

-Applying the above reasoning leads to the surprising conclusion that there is _zero_ probability to have one photon at each output: they both go to the left or both to the right.
+ By writing down the bosonic two particle state with one particle in each of these states, we arrive at the surprising conclusion that there is _zero_ probability to have one photon at each output: they both go to the left or both to the right.

 ### Product States